-In this exclusive interview, Ken shares what Princess Diana was really like...
+In this exclusive interview as we approach what would have been her 60th birthday, Ken shares what Princess Diana was really like...

 In 1987, Ken's line of work became even more serious when he was transferred to become Princess Diana's bodyguard.

-While having the job description of keeping the world’s most famous woman safe is no doubt a daunting prospect, the 68-year-old credits his “tremendous” boss for making his role easier.
+While having the job description of keeping the world's most famous woman safe is no doubt a daunting prospect, the 70-year-old credits his "tremendous" boss for making his role easier.